suhayryz/maskface_attendance/README.md

 # Real Time Mask Detection and Face Recognition Attendance System
-## The attendance recognized members entrance (in) and exit (out) with additional first detection person wearing mask or not
+## Real time attendance recognized members entrance (in) and exit (out) with additional first detection person wearing mask or not

 ### Folders: